Campbeltown (Doors 7.00pm) £16.00

 Arthur Johnstone (MC)

-This year’s Traditional concert in Campbeltown Heritage Centre on Saturday August 20th will headline with Wendy MacIsaac who has traveleld all the way from Cape Breton to perform at this years Festival.
-She will be joined by Finlay MacDonald on stage with Gillian Frame and Jenn Butterworth playing support.
+This years Traditional concert in Campbeltown Heritage Centre on Saturday August 19th headlines with six piece all female band, The Shee who will be joined by singer songwriter Jim Malcolm.
 Festival favourite Arthur Johnstone who will compere this all seated event.

 The Shee, whose work is inspired by Scottish Folk, Gaelic song, Bluegrass and Scandinavian music will headline this years Traditional concert.

 The band consists of six young female folk musicians who met while studying Folk Music at Newcastle University.